 Lorna would soon be under the mind control of a Shi'ar agent named Davan Shakari who worked for D’Ken when he was emperor of the Shi’ar Galaxy.
 Shakari is the one who dubbed Lorna “Polaris” and first gave her her purple costume which was a big departure from her original flowing green one (which she now wears a variation of again).
 Shakari would next kidnap Alex and put him under his mind control also.
 They used them to turn on the X-Men and try to assassinate Professor X. The two of them would battle the X-Men at Kennedy International Airport.
 Lorna would soon be defeated by Storm and Professor Xavier was be able to free them from Shakari’s control.

 A "Normal" Life

 Lorna and Alex would remain as civilians for a long time, but they would also assisting the X-Men on occasion.
 Lorna and Alex lived happily as civilians in the New Mexico desert and also were able to complete their degrees.
 Later, while Havok was rejoining the X-Men (unknown to Lorna) the Marauders hunted Lorna at her desert home and during the heat of the battle, Lorna became possessed by the psionic being, Malice.
 Malice’s powers were able to blend with Lorna’s perfectly and together they became a powerful (albeit inseparable) being.
 Malice would use Lorna’s body to lead the Marauders for years.
-Finally when Mr. Sinister was killed, Malice’s powers started to weaken and along with the hold on Lorna.
-Lorna was able to call the X-Men for help but they were arrived too late.
+Finally, when Mr. Sinister was killed, Malice’s powers started to weaken and along with the hold on Lorna.
+Lorna was able to call the X-Men for help but they arrived too late.